Collinformatics/HackTheBox/SkillsAssessment/SQL Injection Fundamentals/writeup.md

 ## Purpose:

-This writeup detalis how to solve the Skills Assessment for the SQL Injection Fundamentals module from Hack THe Box Acadmey.
+This writeup detalis how to solve the Skills Assessment for the SQL Injection Fundamentals module from Hack The Box Acadmey.

 ## Getting Started: